hindman/optopus/misc/plan.md

   - Within a zone, the grammar can require that one or more positional arguments and/or options appear first, in order.

+Side note on CLI grammars relative to regexes:

+  - opto-py will borrow many concepts from regular expressions.

+  - But CLI grammar parsing seems not directly amenable to handling via regex parsing approaches.

+  - The crucial difference:

+    - Positionals are ordered among themselves.
+    - Options can appear in any order (ignoring boundaries and anchors).

+  - That special flexibility makes it not very intuitive to convert a CLI grammar into a corresponding regex-style grammar.

+      - At every stage, any of the options are possible.
+      - But then once an option appears, it cannot appear again.
+      - That means CLI parsing is highly context-sensitive.

 Within those rules in mind, we can handle the grammar of a typical subcommand program as follows: